 Self-care has become an increasingly popular term for the things we do to ensure our personal wellbeing.
-People apply it to mental health, to friendship support, and many other areas of life, but often skip using it with finances.
+People apply it to mental health, to friendship support, and many other areas of life, but often skip using it with their financial self care.
 Why?

 I’m proud to say I’m financially stable, and relatively well, today.
 But this was not always the case.
-When I look back over my history, I realize that a lot of the mistakes that I made revolved around failing to take care of myself.
+When I look back over my financial history, I realise that a lot of the mistakes that I made revolved around failing to take care of myself.

 The good news?
-I changed, and so can you!
-By putting a few simple steps into operation, you can start taking care of yourself in a way that will see your financial house in order.
+I changed my financial position, and so can you!
+By putting a few simple financial steps into operation, you can start taking care of your financial self in a way that will see your financial house in order.
 This may take time, it will definitely take effort, but believe me it’s worth it!

 Steps to financial self-care

 - Make a list of all outstanding debts

 - Prioritise the debts, based on interest rates and due dates.

 - Automate bill payments so they don’t take over your life, this will also involve knowing when they’re due so you can prepare.

 - Even if it’s a few dollars a day, start the habit now.